 We developed a decentralized algorithm to coordinate a group of mobile robots to search for unknown and transient radio sources in an open field under mobility, communication range, and sensing constraints.
-We proposed a twostep approach: first we decentralized belief functions that robots use to track source locations using checkpoint-based synchronization, and second we proposed a decentralized planning strategy to coordinate robots to ensure the existence of checkpoints and coordinated searching.
+Building on our prior work, we proposed a two-step approach: first we decentralized belief functions that robots use to track source locations using checkpoint-based synchronization, and second we proposed a decentralized planning strategy to coordinate robots to ensure the existence of checkpoints and coordinated searching.
 We formally analyzed memory usage, data amount in communication, and searching time for the proposed algorithm.
 We implemented the proposed algorithm and compared it with two heuristics in simulation based on real sensory data.
+Our algorithm successfully performed the searching task and showed a clear advantage in searching time without significant increase of memory usage.